 Image taken from Ahrefs.com

-Now, let’s get to three main benefits:
+Now, let’s summarize the three main benefits of HTTPS:

 - Authentication– With authentication, it is possible to establish whether a user is communicating with the right website.
 It is a great way to prevent third parties from interfering with sensitive business transactions.

 Based on what I said, HTTPS is something that every website can benefit from.

 Basically, we are progressing towards a type of network where users and websites will be protected from outside interference.